cidetec-energy-storage/cideMOD/docs/source/installing/install_multiphenics.rst

 Once Docker is installed, the next step is to download the Multiphenics image and create the container to run cideMOD.

-Multiphenics is a python library that aimed at providing tools in FEniCS for an easy prototyping of multiphysics problems on conforming meshes.
-In particular, it used to facilitate the definition of subdomain/boundary restricted variables and enabled the definition of the problem by means of a block structure.
+Multiphenics is a Python library aimed at providing tools in FEniCS for an easy prototyping of multiphysics problems on conforming meshes.
+In particular, it is used to facilitate the definition of subdomain/boundary restricted variables and enable the definition of the problem by means of a block structure.

 1. Download the Docker image.